novaariyanto/docs/Readme.md

     ```
 - To change group settings
     ``` ts
-    import { GroupSettingChange } from 'whatsvi'
+    import { GroupSettingChange } from 'Whatsva'
     // only allow admins to send messages await conn.groupSettingChange ("abcd-xyz@g.us", GroupSettingChange.messageSend, true)
     // allow everyone to modify the group's settings -- like display picture etc.